graphql-mocks/graphql-mocks/packages/docs/docs/paper/operations.md

 export const customOperation = (context: OperationContext, argOne: string, argTwo: number) => {
-  /* custom logic for your custom operation */
+  /* custom logic for your custom operation */ return /* return anything useful as a result of the operation */;
 };
 ```